nprapps/interactive-template/readme.rst

 conventions.
 Our page will be regenerated as we make changes as long as the default Grunt task is running, and the built-in live reload server will even refresh the page for us!

+Note that both the LESS and JS bundle tasks are designed to be easily
+extensible: if you need to output multiple bundles for separate pages (such as a primary page and a secondary embedded widget), you can add new seeds to these files relatively easily, and then share code between both bundles.

 What else does it do?
 ---------------------